-- 46.1 Requests to delegate at a Committee meeting and Council must be submitted to the Clerks Department prior to noon the day before a meeting.
-If the meeting is held on a Monday, delegations must register by 12 noon the Friday before the meeting. - 46.2 Any person, group of persons, or organization may request to speak to an item listed on the agenda provided that the subject matter of the delegation directly relates to
+- 46.1 Requests to delegate at a committee meeting and Council must be submitted to the Clerks department prior to noon the day before a meeting.
+If the meeting is held on a Monday, delegations must register by 12:00pm (noon) the Friday before the meeting. - 46.2 Any person, group of persons, or organization may request to speak to an item listed on the agenda provided that the subject matter of the delegation directly relates to the item on the agenda.
+All requests to delegate must be made in writing to the Clerk, outline the nature of their request, and include any additional material (i.e. PowerPoint) by the deadline stated in section 46.1.

-- the item on the agenda.
-All requests to delegate must be made in writing to the Clerk, outline the nature of their request, and include any additional material (i.e. PowerPoint) by the deadline stated in section 46.1. - 46.3 If a delegate requests to speak regarding a matter not listed on the agenda, they must have a member of Council sponsor the item by way of a motion memorandum to the Clerk no later than Wednesday at 12:00 pm (noon) the week the agenda is prepared. - 46.4 All delegations will be heard at Standing Committee.
-Where a delegate has spoken at Committee, a further delegation request by the delegate, or a related party, will not be permitted on the Council agenda unless the delegation is bringing forward new information.
+- 46.3 If a delegate requests to speak regarding a matter not listed on the agenda, they must have a member of Council sponsor the item by way of a motion memorandum to the Clerk no later than Wednesday at 12:00 pm (noon) the week the agenda is prepared. - 46.4 All delegations will be heard at standing committee.
+Where a delegate has spoken at committee, a further delegation request by the delegate, or a related party, will not be permitted on the Council agenda unless the delegation is bringing forward new information.
 Only the new information will be heard. - 46.5 The Clerk will provide the Chair with all requests to delegate submitted after the deadlines stated in section 46.1, for Council consideration.
-A majority vote is required to permit the delegate to speak. - 4 6.6 Delegations will be permitted without prior registration during any public meeting as required by sections 17 (19.2), 34 (14.2) and 51(20) of the Planning Act, R.S.O.
-1990. - c.
-P.13.
-Delegations are strongly encouraged to register before the standard delegation registration deadline and will be asked to fill in an attendance form to fulfill legislative notice requirements. - 46.7 Delegations to the Pipeline to Permit Committee will only be accepted in a written format.
-In person delegations may be permitted at the discretion of the Committee Chair. - 46.8 Delegations will be permitted to speak for a maximum of ten minutes at Committee and five minutes at Council.
-The allotted time includes any audio or video presentations but does not include answering questions from members.
-If there are numerous delegates taking the same position on a matter, the Clerk will encourage them to select one spokesperson to present their views within the time allocation. - 46.9 The speaking time for a delegation may only be extended by majority vote of the members present. - 46.10 Delegations must abide by the rules of procedure and public conduct at meetings.
-They will accept any decisions of the Chair and not enter into cross debate with members, other delegations, or staff.
-Any discourse between members and the delegation will be limited to members asking questions for clarification and obtaining additional, relevant information only. - 46.11 Where the CAO or the Clerk determines that a person requesting to delegate is likely to engage in unreasonable or offensive conduct, make unreasonable or offensive statements or demands, repeatedly speak on a subject matter that is not within the City's jurisdiction, or otherwise misuse the privilege of addressing Committee or Council, the person will not be permitted to appear as a delegate at the meeting.
+A majority vote is required to permit the delegate to speak. - 46.6 Delegations will be permitted without prior registration during any public meeting as required by sections 17 (19.2), 34 (14.2) and 51(20) of the Planning Act, R.S.O.
+1990, c.P.13.Delegations are strongly encouraged to register before the standard delegation registration deadline and will be asked to fill in an attendance form to fulfill legislative - 46.7 Delegations to the Pipeline to Permit Committee will only be accepted in a written format.
+In person delegations may be permitted at the discretion of the committee Chair.